PDLT-University-of-York/test-split-site/docs/ultra/workshop-calendar.md

 - **Ultra Essentials (administrators)**: user management, Groups, assessment set up ***(coming soon)***
 - [**Ultra bitesize**](https://vle-support.york.ac.uk/ultra/workshop-ultra-bitesize): shorter workshops on focussing specific tools
 - [**Ultra drop-in sessions**](https://vle-support.york.ac.uk/ultra/workshop-ultra-drop-ins): ask questions, get help or work on your site with support available
-- [**TurnItIn Admin Training**](https://york-ac.csod.com/ui/lms-learning-details/app/event/ced6266b-61a8-40ef-ab63-5824fa2cdff7): training sessions specifically for admin' staff that will be managing summative assignments using TurnItIn Feedback Studio - Differently to everything else on this page, these sessions are [booked directly via the LMS](https://york-ac.csod.com/ui/lms-learning-details/app/event/ced6266b-61a8-40ef-ab63-5824fa2cdff7).
+- [**TurnItIn Admin Training**](https://york-ac.csod.com/ui/lms-learning-details/app/event/ced6266b-61a8-40ef-ab63-5824fa2cdff7): training sessions specifically for admin' staff that will be managing summative assignments using TurnItIn Feedback Studio.

-The calendar below details our entire training series (bar the TurnItIn Admin sessions).
+The calendar below details our entire training series (except the TurnItIn Admin sessions).
 To sign up to a given event, please follow the hyperlink in the event description.
 Existing department-specific workshops cannot be signed-up to via this calendar; see your departmental comms for details of these.

 The default view of the calendar below has been set to Agenda, but you can see the weekly or monthly view by changing the setting in the top right of the embed.